sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 If using your own certificate, you can do so with [TLS Secrets](https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets).

-Create the a file with the following and save it as `sourcegraph-frontend-tls.Secret.yaml`
+Create a file with the following and save it as `sourcegraph-frontend-tls.Secret.yaml`
 ```yaml
 apiVersion: v1
 kind: Secret